Sheree North: 20th Century-Fox

 In 1954, North signed a four-year contract with 20th Century-Fox.
 The studio had big plans for her, hoping to groom her as a replacement for the studio's leading—and increasingly uncontrollable—female star Marilyn Monroe.
 Fox tested North for leading roles in two of their upcoming productions, The Girl in Pink Tights and There's No Business Like Show Business—two films that had been offered to Monroe—while North was wearing Monroe's own studio wardrobe.
 After her screen tests, though, North was not cast in either film.
 In March 1954, North had a brush with scandal when she was revealed to have once danced in a bikini in an 8 mm erotic film.
-Fox capitalized on the publicity, as the studio previously had with Monroe's nude calendar posing in 1952.
+Fox capitalized on the publicity, as the studio had with Monroe's nude calendar posing in 1952.